unstoppabledomains/dev-docs/d-websites/connecting-a-dwebsite.md

     pinataPinName: {pin_name}
 ```

-The output of the upload action is similar to the previous example.
-You will need to save the hash output to [add the IPFS hash to your domain](./#step-3-connect-your-ipfs-site-to-your-domain).
+As in the previous example, you will need to save the hash output to [add the IPFS hash to your domain](./#step-3-connect-your-ipfs-site-to-your-domain).

 ### Upload to Pinata.cloud Website Interface